Bryan Reynolds Player Props: Pirates vs. Brewers

 - The Brewers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to give up 90 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to surrender 91 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Teheran (1-2) takes the mound for the Brewers in his fifth start of the season.
-He's put together a 1.48 ERA in 24 1/3 innings pitched, with 16 strikeouts.
+- Miley makes the start for the Brewers, his ninth of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Oakland Athletics, when he tossed seven innings, surrendering one earned run while allowing six hits.
+- The left-hander last pitched on Tuesday, May 16 against the St. Louis Cardinals, when he tossed 1 2/3 innings, allowing one earned run while giving up one hit.

-- In four games this season, the 32-year-old has a 1.48 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .233 to opposing hitters.
+- In eight games this season, the 36-year-old has put up an ERA of 3.67, with 5.2 strikeouts per nine innings.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.